heroiclabs/nakama-dotnet/src/NakamaSync/README.md

 ### Clearing the var registry or reusing it for a match

 ### Managing opcodes

-We recommend putting each var opcode into an `enum` for readability.
-There is a set of Reserved opcodes on the SyncMatch.
-TODO add the reserved opcodes
+We recommend putting each variable opcode into an `enum` for readability.
+Attempting to register variables with duplicate opcodes will provoke an exception.
+There is also set of reserved opcodes on the VarRegistry.
+See `VarRegistry.GetReservedOpcodes`.
-Attempting to register duplicate opcodes will provoke an exception.

-### Use in authoritative matches
-They are a natural fit for relay matches but can also be used in authoritative matches
+Synchronized variables are a natural fit for relay matches, but can also be used in authoritative matches.
+For both relay and authoritative matches, be sure not to reuse any opcodes assigned to synchronized variables.

 ### Deferred Variable Registration